 As we exit the heating season, prices for natural gas are dramatically dropping.

 At the April 17, 2019 Utilities Board meeting, we proposed the following decreases, to take effect May 1, 2019.
-City Council will vote on the adjustments at their regular meeting April 23, 2019.
+City Council approved the rate decrease by a vote of 9-0 at their regular meeting April 23, 2019.

 - ECA rate changes the current rate of $0.0245 per kWh to $0.0209 per kWh.

 - GCA rate changes the current rate of $0.3034 per Ccf to $0.1746 per Ccf.

 The total decrease for the typical residential customer per month is $10.24 ($7.72 for natural gas, $2.52 for electric, based on 700 kwh electricity and 60 Ccf gas).